AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 .. admonition:: The "use" clause

-   You'll notice in the above code example, after :ada:`with Ada.Text_IO;` there is a new statement we haven't seen before - :ada:`use Ada.Text_IO;`.
+   You'll notice in the above code example, after :ada:`with Ada.Text_IO;` there is a new statement we haven't seen before |mdash| :ada:`use Ada.Text_IO;`.
 You may also notice that we are not using the :ada:`Ada.Text_IO` prefix before the :ada:`Put_Line` statements.
 When we add the use clause it tells the compiler that we won't be using the prefix in the call to subprograms of that package.
 The use clause is something to use with caution.
 For example: if we use the :ada:`Ada.Text_IO` package and we also have a :ada:`Put_Line` subprogram in our current compilation unit with the same signature, we have a conflict!

 Conditions
 ------------